PhiFEM/Heat-Equation/README.md

 ## Text file

-The .pdf file contains some details about the previous test cases and essentially the schemes used to solve the Heat equation for each test case and the corresponding numerical results.
+The `test_cases.pdf` file contains some details about the previous test cases and essentially the schemes used to solve the Heat equation for each test case and the corresponding numerical results.